-Author has written 6 stories for General, Life, Young Adult, and Love.
+Author has written 5 stories for Life, Love, and General.

 I am Red Midnight, and this is the place where I most feel that I have a voice.
 I was born and raised in the Northwest, where I still live and work.
 The bulk of my free time is spent either reading stuff on here, listening to music and, of course, writing.

 I realized that I find writing fun when I was really young.
 My mom gave me a spiral notebook and some pens, I am thinking sometime before I even entered kindergarten.
 With these things in hand, I would spend a whole lot of time writing crazy little stories about anything and everything.
 It was by doing this that my mom finally came to realize that I have a vivid imagination and surely didn't think that this was a bad thing.
 If only I knew that this would make me feel as if, just a few years later, that I am the only one that thinks the way I do, thus sticking out like a sore thumb.